The Ceramics Lab

 Super Shop

-The Super Shop is an Institute-wide resource that provides facilities and technical instruction for making three dimensional artwork.
+The Super Shop is an Institute-wide resource that provides facilities and technical instruction for making three-dimensional artwork.
 It is a sculpture driven workspace with full woodworking, metal fabrication, sewing, as well as sand-blasting and spraying options.
 The Tool Cage offers a lending library of basic hand tools and power tools that are available for check out.

 The Super Shop is also home to a Laguna Swift CNC, which appointments with the operators can be easily scheduled for file vetting and output services.